jeniok12/golang-tdd-example/README.md

 // ...
 ```

-Now if we run the tests again, the will pass as before, but now there is no call to the external service.
-Another thing that is worth mentioning is that we used `map[string]interface{}` as the service response instead of the real struct (`quote.Quote`).
-I prefer this way because it is may indicate when we break interface with our users.
+Now if we run the tests again, they will pass as before, but now there is no call to the external service.
+Another thing worth mentioning is that we used `map[string]interface{}` as the service response instead of the real struct (`quote.Quote`).
+I prefer this way of implementation because it may alert if we accidentally brake the interface with our service's users.
 In such case, the test will fail.

 ## Step 3 - Working with DB